Andrew Birkett's nobugs.org

 I maintain a list of Edinburgh software companies as a resource for the local software developer community.
 I’m always interested to hear from people about new companies, or any news about existing companies.

-I’ve worked as a Senior Engineer at Amazon.com since 2005.
+I am a Principal Engineer at Amazon.com, where I’ve worked since 2005.
 Prior to that, I worked in 3D medical visualization, development tools and educational simulators.

 I’ve been involved in a number of IT-related events around Scotland:

 I program stuff for fun.
 My main interests are programming language theory, graphics, compilers, cryptography, software quality issues and development tools.